madnerdTRASH/lazass/README.md

 Lazass Library
 ===
-You can also just use Lazass lib which is lazass/lib/lazass
+* You can also just use Lazass lib which is lazass/lib/lazass
+* Take a look at it http://github.com/maditnerd/lazass/lib/lazass
 * Copy it in /usr/local/bin
 * and then when you want to use it on a script
 * source lazass